Kamosabe/streamqueue/RabbitMQ/3-amqp-model.md

 		System.out.println("received: " + message);
 	}

-If there are now consumers for a queue, the messages will remain in the queue until a new consumer is subscribing to the queue.
+If there are no consumers for a queue, the messages will remain in the queue until a new consumer is subscribing to the queue.

 ### Bindings
 We described how to create different types of exchanges and how to setup and read from queues.
 But one part is missing: Bindings.

 Bindings are rules that exchanges use to route messages to queues.
 To route a message from an exchange to a queue, the queue has to be bound to the exchange.

 Bindings may have an routing key, which is used by some exchange types to filter messages before sending them to the matching bound queue(s).